 I’ve heard it said that our lives are kind of like a tapestry that is being woven.
 In the process of weaving, it looks like a giant mess of string wads.
 Yeah.
 Kind of like our lives sometimes.
 Where is God’s goodness in my heartache?
-We never know what in the world kind of goodness could possibly come from our turmoil or struggle.
+We never know what in the world kind of good could possibly come from our turmoil or struggle.
 It’s hard to see that kind of perspective when you are in the midst of the muck … or for me … while I was in the midst of my grief.
 At the end of the weaving process, the beautiful tapestry is born.

 The messy string wads that were once covering it are all cut away, and what remains, is something warm, beautiful, and good.

 This is the last part of a series that I have been sharing about the loss of my newborn son.
 If you haven’t read the other parts, you can find them here.